 The atmosphere is unlike any other resort in the world

 Similar to the first reason, Tokyo Disney Resort is extremely unique because of the wonderful atmosphere.
 Cast members are enthusiastic and excited to converse with guests.
 While the service stateside is generally excellent, Tokyo Disney Resort takes it to another level.
-The resort shows no sign of penny pinching, like U.S. Disney Parks do and that makes the whole experience even more fun.
+There’s a level of pride in the resort that I haven’t experienced elsewhere.

 The atmosphere is enhanced by a different style of fandom at Tokyo Disney Resort.
 Kawaii (cute) culture is huge in Japan and that draws long lines for meet and greets and other character interactions.
 It’s hard to get the feeling of this atmosphere to come through in a blog post and I disregarded it while reading about it at first too.
 But, it’s certainly there and, frankly, it’s adorable.
 The whole experience is more fun thanks to an incredible, fun-loving atmosphere.